Election audit: Rules

+During transport ballots are not necessarily locked or accompanied by two people.

+Emergency evacuations can leave polling places and documents unattended.

+Timing

+Auditing in the US is done several days after the election, so paper ballots and computer files need to be stored securely.
 2008 guidelines for audits included starting audits as soon as possible after the election.

 2018 guidelines recommend waiting until all ballots are counted, which in the US means one or more weeks until provisional ballots are adjudicated.

 A faster start for the audit makes it feasible for independent parties to guard storage sites.